imt-mobisyst/pkg-multibot/README.md

 ### Pros and cons

-A **centralized architecture** has the benefit of being pretty easy to design and implement in the code : each robot sends informations (sensors...), and the **central computer** gathers them to send back instructions to the robots.
+A **centralized architecture** has the benefit of being pretty easy to design and implement in the code : each robot sends informations (sensors etc.), and the **central computer** gathers them to send back instructions to the robots.
 However, if the central computer fails, all the communication is stopped and this causes the entire fleet to be down.

 On the contrary, a **distributed architecture** is much more **resilient** to failure : as **robots are all interconnected**, if